A note from Chedd (Spry Fox's CEO)

 Things that probably won't fix themselves (i.e., please consider starting over)

-- E.g., after upgrading the wooden shovel to a silver shovel, you again receive the quest to upgrade the wooden shovel to a silver shovel.
+- E.g., after doing the quest that upgrades the wooden shovel to a silver shovel, you again receive the quest to upgrade the wooden shovel to a silver shovel.
 You can't complete this quest because your wooden shovel no longer exists (it's already a silver shovel!) and there's no way to get another wooden shovel.
+And if you did somehow manage to complete the quest, the game would probably still be in a bad state because it wasn't programmed to handle multiple silver shovels.